Updated March 2023

 - Youth who belong to racialized and/or marginalized communities disproportionately affected by COVID-19 (Age 12-17)

-- Third doses should be given at least 28 days after the second dose.
+- Third doses should be given at 4-8 weeks after the second dose to complete your primary vaccination series.

 Individuals are considered moderately or severely immuno-compromised if they: